joernio/joern/README.md

 ```
 to create a CPG for the test project `free`.

-## CPG Querying
+## Querying the graph

 Run `./joern.sh <path/to/cpg>` to query the CPG.
-By default Joern only queries the CPG for a all methods defined in the
-CPG but you can run your own queries by modifing
-[src/main/scala/io/shiftleft/Main.scala], rebuilding and executing Joern again.
+This will run the script in [src/main/scala/io/shiftleft/Main.scala], which, by default, queries the CPG for all methods.
+You can modify this script to run other queries.

+## Examples

 Let's warm up a bit with a small and simple example: